January 5, 2022

 It’s a new year.
 And while some of you may have set expectations for the year, there may be some of those that didn’t set goals at all.
-Instead, you’d like to move through the motions and do as you wish throughout the year.
-Regardless of the goal-setting strategy of your choice, you most likely have a few dreams you consistently imagine yourself doing as time passes.
+Instead, you’d like to move through the motions and do as you wish throughout the year, especially during a year where unpredictability has become the norm.
+As we reflect and look back on 2021, you most likely have a few dreams you consistently imagine yourself doing as time passes.
 Goals that may seem too impossible to reach.

-You could want to switch careers, go back to college, grow a full team, or even increase your income passively.
+You could want to switch careers, go back to college, grow a full team, or increase your income.
 Whatever that may be, you may feel like it’s incredibly impossible.
-And it may feel that way, but you can do it, it just may not happen overnight.
+And while it may feel that way, you can do it – it just may not happen overnight.
 And, you most likely will have to work hard to achieve these goals.

-To help you and your team achieve the unachievable let’s run through some goal setting tips, and why and how we can accomplish impossible goals.
-First, let’s take a look at some popular figures that set what they felt was an impossible goal that you might have never even known about.
+To help you and your team achieve the unachievable, let’s run through some goal-setting tips and how we can accomplish impossible goals.

 Why set impossible goals?